enclave-networks/docs.enclave.io/guides/how-to-securely-access-your-synology-nas-drive-with-enclave.md

 ## 6. Connect to the NAS with Enclave

-Your Enclave container is starting up and will enrol to your account, within a 1 or 2 seconds your Enclave container will be happily humming away in the background.
+Your Enclave container is starting up and will enrol to your account, within 1 or 2 seconds your Enclave container will be happily humming away in the background.
 Let's create a connection to another system running Enclave.

 From the Docker package, go to the `Container` tab, select the Enclave container you've just created and open the container `Details` pane.
 Here you can see CPU usage, RAM usage, container uptime and other information.